 The IT department at Atommash independently provided NX and Teamcenter training, and established a dedicated computer lab.
 Ninety designers and 60 process planners have been taught.
 “We entered into an agreement with Siemens Digital Industries Software and opened a certified training center in Volgodonsk equipped with fully functional academic versions of Teamcenter and NX,” Apanasik explains.
 “I’m proud to say that Atommash has gained excellent competency with Siemens Digital Industries Software solutions.
 We are able to train both our personnel and teams from other Rosatom companies.”

 One of the key drivers that has contributed to the successful Atommash PLM project completion is the commitment and support of AO AEM Technologies’ senior management.
 “The leader’s contribution cannot be overestimated,” Dumin notes.
 “I’m positive we would never have reached such results without the director general’s ongoing and extensive support.
 He has closely supervised all the projects.”

-Another important success driver is the perfect 3D modeling competency with the world’s most advanced technologies and solutions from Siemens PLM Software that Atommash has developed over a decade prior to project launch.
+Another important success driver is the perfect 3D modeling competency with the world’s most advanced technologies and solutions from Siemens Digital Industries Software that Atommash has developed over a decade prior to project launch.
 The right choice of a software vendor and a system integrator is as important as the software itself.
 “We are thankful to the Borlas team for their professional approach, respectful attitude towards our requirements and suggestions, and their endless patience and understanding,” Apanasik says.